Read this article to learn everything you can do with your products on Holded.

 For perishable products, lots are used to track the date of manufacture, location, or manufacturer.
 They are normally applied by companies that manufacture the same product in large quantities, or in repetitive industrial processes.

 In the event of quality problems, the lot number is used to find the root cause of the problem and stop the manufacture or sale of that lot, if necessary.

-You will be able to manage your lots from the Product Panel, and also specify the start date and the end date, as long as you have activated them when creating the product.
+You will be able to manage your lots from the product card, and also specify the start date and the end date, as long as you have activated them when creating the product.
 These milestones can determine, for example, the date of manufacture and the expiration date of the lot, but also the best before date, the maturation period, etc., depending on the characteristics of your product.